capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 This location will be referred to as **PluginLocation** for the remainder of this article.
 #### Where the header include files are
 You need to know where header include files are when you install the plugins.
-To locate the directory containing the header include files, search your file system (not just your home folder) for a file called 'SCVersion.txt'.
-The directory containing this file, usually '/usr/local/include/SuperCollider', is the one you want.
+To locate the directory containing the header include files, search your file system (not just your home folder) for a file called 'SC_BoundsMacros.h'.
+The directory containing this file, usually '/usr/local/include/SuperCollider/common', is a child of the headers directory.
+So if you find 'SC_BoundsMacros.h' in '/usr/local/include/SuperCollider/common', then the headers directory is '/usr/local/include/SuperCollider'.

 This location will be referred to as **HeaderIncludeFileLocation** for the remainder of this article.

 #### If SCVersion.txt is not present
-If you find that SCVersion.txt is not on your file system, you will need to create it.
-Create a file of that name in '/usr/local/include/SuperCollider'.
+You will also need a file called SCVersion.txt to be in the header directory.
+This is usually placed there during the installation of SuperCollider, but if you find it's not there, you will need to create it.
+Create a file of that name in **HeaderIncludeFileLocation**.

 Now fire up the IDE and read the introductory text that appears in the post window.
 You will see a line like this: